hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 **Also do this**

-In your test, add a scheduler as well and tell the test how man nodes to request.
-We're assuming you're already the expert on what constitutes a reasonable request.
+In your test, add a scheduler as well and tell the test how many nodes to request.
+We're assuming you're already the expert on what constitutes a reasonable request for your cluster.

 We also need to run our test under the task scheduling command - typically 'srun'.
 Pavilion does most of the work of determining what that command should look like, and puts that in the